Skip to main content

 The flowers, leaves and stems of the Cannabis sativa plant have been used in herbal remedies for centuries as well as in more modern culture recreationally and therapeutically.
 Scientists have identified many biologically active components in cannabis, with the two best-studied components being delta-9-tetrahydrocannabinol (often referred to as THC), and cannabidiol (CBD).
 Other cannabinoids are being studied for their medicinal and therapeutic effects.

 At this time, the US Drug Enforcement Administration (DEA) lists cannabis and its cannabinoids as Schedule I controlled substances.
 This means that they cannot legally be prescribed, possessed, or sold under federal law.
 The use of cannabis to treat some medical conditions is legal under state laws in many states for licensed physicians, however, veterinarians are not included in these regulations.
-Dronabinol, a pharmaceutical form of THC, and a man-made cannabinoid drugs are approved by the FDA to treat cancer treatment-related conditions.
+Dronabinol, a pharmaceutical form of THC, and a man-made cannabinoid drug are approved by the FDA to treat cancer treatment-related conditions.

 Studies conducted in the 1970s found that dogs have the highest number of THC receptors in their brains, more than any other animal studied, including humans.
 For this reason, dogs are very sensitive to cannabis products that contain THC, and pet guardians need to be very careful about giving THC to their dogs, so as to not create this adverse neurologic reaction.
 Very low THC cannabis, also known as “hemp” does not contain enough THC to create these adverse reactions.
 They are a better bet for pets, due to their increased safety.
-Some experts believe that THC is important to give along with CBD to address certain difficult to treat conditions such as cancer.
-With further research we will learn more about whether this is true.
+Some experts believe that THC is important to give along with CBD to address certain difficult-to-treat conditions such as cancer.
+With further research, we will learn more about whether this is true.
 Hemp-based CBD extracts have been anecdotally reported to help dogs with epilepsy.
 For treating cancer, it is still unknown whether CBDs can work effectively as a single therapy without THC or other anti-cancer drugs.
 At this time, there are no published reports utilizing cannabis for pets with cancer.

 Vitamin D